epfl-si/jahia2wp/README.md

 If you only work locally, all the default values should work for you: you are done and you can jump to the [usage section](#usage).

+Otherwise, you want to modify a few default values :

+    $ vi local/.env

-Otherwise, adapt the value of `WP_ENV` to match the name of your environment on C2C infrastructure, as well as `MYSQL_SUPER_*` for the DB credentials :
+You will first adapt the value of `WP_ENV` to match the name of your environment on C2C infrastructure, as well as `MYSQL_SUPER_*` for the DB credentials :

-    # when in C2C infra, modify your ./local/.env
     WP_ENV?=your-env
+    MYSQL_DB_HOST?=db-host
     MYSQL_SUPER_USER?=db-super-user
     MYSQL_SUPER_PASSWORD?=db-secret